Rust-GPU/SPIRV-Tools/porting-plan.md

 Align Rust validator option semantics with the legacy C++ validator so CLI flags behave identically.

 Planned tasks:
 - Apply validator options inside the Rust validator (layout relaxations, friendly names, skip/enable layouts, local size id, offset texture operand, 32-bit bitwise) with option-aware tests.
 - Capture friendly names from `OpName`/`OpMemberName` when `use_friendly_names` is set and surface them on `ValidModule` via a typed table, with Rust regressions to keep both id and member names populated.
 - Gate `OpExecutionModeId LocalSizeId` by environment and the `allow_localsizeid` option, with regressions for Vulkan 1.0–1.2 defaults and the opt-in path.
 - Enforce Vulkan-only restrictions for image operand `Offset` (gather-only without `allow_offset_texture_operand`) and 32-bit-only bitwise operations unless `allow_vulkan_32_bit_bitwise` is set, with Rust regressions covering both the restricted and opt-in paths.
 - Provide friendly-name aware formatting helpers for `ValidationError` so diagnostics can render `%id (name)` when names are available.
 - Surface friendly names in FFI validation errors by parsing `OpName`/`OpMemberName` from the input when `use_friendly_names` is enabled.
 - Surface friendly names in the Rust CLI validator output by formatting validation errors with the collected name table.
 - Accept layout relaxation flags (`relax_*`, `skip_block_layout`) in the Rust validator with option-aware tests to keep the CLI/FFI paths from falling back when these options are set. (`skip_block_layout` now bypasses layout ordering errors with a dedicated regression.)
+- Enforce logical pointer rules for logical addressing (pointer-to-pointer allocations gated on VariablePointers* caps and Function/Private storage), with a `relax_logical_pointer` opt-out and Rust regressions.
+- TODO: implement actual block-layout/struct-store relaxation semantics (`relax_block_layout`, `uniform_buffer_standard_layout`, `scalar_block_layout`, `workgroup_scalar_block_layout`, `relax_struct_store`) to mirror C++ validation.

+## Upcoming Milestone: Block/Layout Relaxations Parity
+Implement the semantics of layout-related validator options so they match the C++ validator while keeping the Rust path active.

+Tasks for this milestone:
+- Apply `relax_block_layout`, `uniform_buffer_standard_layout`, `scalar_block_layout`, and `workgroup_scalar_block_layout` in layout/decorations validation to match Vulkan/OpenCL rules, with option-aware Rust tests.
+- Apply `relax_struct_store` in memory/object validation to mirror C++ behavior and add Rust regressions for the relaxed store cases.
+- Thread these options through any layout/memory checks not yet ported so CLI/FFI callers never fall back when they are set.
  - Ensure limit overrides (struct members, depth, locals, globals, switches, function args, control-flow depth, access chain indexes, id bound) are enforced with typed diagnostics.
 (Done for id bound, struct members/depth, locals/globals, function args, control-flow depth, switch branches, access chain indexes.)
  - Plumb option-aware diagnostics through the FFI/CLI and add integration coverage to keep the Rust path active when flags are set.